tilezen/vector-datasource/docs/layers.md

 #### `optional` properties:

+* `root_id`: an identifier which can be used to link or group together multiple traffic flow features, which are related by being part of a common traffic flow that is for example, split across different types of roads

 If the roads layer features include `linear_ref_id`, then traffic flow layer features may include the following, in which case the traffic data should be delivered without geometry and run-time linked with the roads layer.

 * `linear_ref_id`: identifier link to a linear references system, eg [SharedStreet](https://github.com/sharedstreets/sharedstreets-ref-system/blob/master/OSMLR.md).